Tychy Lodowisko railway station: Infrastructure

 The station features a single 220-meter platform, equipped with ticket machines, dynamic passenger information, megaphones, CCTV, lighting, shelters, and emergency communication poles.

 Adjacent to the station is a four-level park and ride facility accommodating 352 cars and 50 bicycles.
 An 18-meter tunnel connects the parking directly to the platform.

 Train services

-The station is the terminus of Szybka Kolej Regionalna (line S4 of Koleje Śląskie, Sosnowiec Główny – Tychy Lodowisko).
+The station is the terminus of Szybka Kolej Regionalna (line S4 of Silesian Railways, Sosnowiec Główny – Tychy Lodowisko).
 The line operates on a one-hour clock-face schedule.
 Some services terminate or originate in Katowice.

 In 2021, the station handled between 1,000 and 1,500 passengers daily.

 Connectivity

 Near the Tychy Lodowisko railway station are the bus and trolleybus stations Tychy Lodowisko and Tychy Osiedle O, served by Metropolitan Transport Authority, and a city bike-sharing station.